JeffisFine/Pokemon-Persistent-Shuffler-Data/README.md

 			If you are using a ROM hack that does not alter the RAM Addresses for key information, then you can an already used tag.
 			For instance, if you are using a FireRed English v1.1 ROM hack that just adds information in unused addresses, then [tag] can be pkmnfrlgeng.
 			Otherwise, feel free to make up your own tag.
-	1c) If you had to create a new [tag] in step 1b), add all relevant memory addresses in pokemon-persistent-data.lua, following the format of whichever gen the hack is most closely modeled after.
+	c) If you had to create a new [tag] in step 1b), add all relevant memory addresses in pokemon-persistent-data.lua, following the format of whichever gen the hack is most closely modeled after.
 This is the hard part!
 You'll need to add all relevant metadata for the settings you will be using.
 For instance, if you are running a Gen 1 ROM hack, you should know all the following addresses: gen = 1
 			,inbattle_addr = x
 			,party_addr = 0xD163 -- Party count is first byte